Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 3. Create the project and choose the default part as XCVE2802-VSVH1760-2MP-E-S.

-4. Load the `graph.xpe` into AI Engine tab of PDM to see the AI Engine-ML power comsumption and resource utilization for  lenet design:
+4. Load the `graph.xpe` into AI Engine tab of PDM to see the AI Engine-ML power consumption and resource utilization for lenet design:

 ![Image of Lenet XPE Util and Power Measurement](images/Lenet_xpe.png)

-A summary of resource utilization and power is given in the following table.
+The following table provides a summary of resource utilization and power.

 | Number of Compute Cores|Vector Load|Number of Active Memory Banks|Mem R/W Rate|Memory Tiles|Memory Tile Memory Banks|Memory Tile Memory R/W Rate|AIE-ML Mem Tiles|Interconnect Load|Dynamic Power<br/>(in W)|
 |:----------------------:|:---------:|:---------------------------:|:----------:|:----------:|:----------------------:|:-------------------------:|:--------------:|:---------------:|:-----------------------|